SIS-Team-8/2024-SIS-Team-8/README.md

 * As a reviewer, only leave comments, approvals or change requests - Let the PR creator administrate (e.g. merge, delete the branch) the PR.
 * Each PR will require at least **2** approvals
-* Pay attention to merge conflicts, they must be resovled before being merged.
+* Pay attention to merge conflicts, they must be resolved before being merged.

 ### Documentation